 Moreover, many advertisers send their paid online traffic to landing pages exclusively dedicated to the promotion in order to increase customer conversion.

-Lastly, PPC ads are designed so that you only pay when someone clicks on your ad, and you can choose how much you are willing to pay for that cost per click (CPC).
+Lastly, PPC ads are designed so that you only pay when someone clicks on your ad, so it's a great way to learn how to advertise on Google.
+You can choose how much you are willing to pay for that cost per click (CPC).
 Therefore, this is an excellent online advertising method for campaigns with defined sales goals, CPL and ROI benchmarks.